Pickelhaube: World War I

 All helmets produced for the infantry before and during 1914 were made of leather.
 As the war progressed, Germany's leather stockpiles dwindled.
 After extensive imports from South America, particularly Argentina, the German government began producing ersatz Pickelhauben made of other materials.
 In 1915, some Pickelhauben started to be constructed from thin sheet steel.
 However, the German high command needed to produce an even greater number of helmets, leading to the usage of pressurized felt and even paper to construct Pickelhauben.
 The Pickelhaube was discontinued in 1916.

 During the early months of World War I, it was soon discovered that the Pickelhaube did not measure up to the demanding conditions of trench warfare.
 The leather helmets offered little protection against shell fragments and shrapnel and the conspicuous spike made its wearer a target.
 These shortcomings, combined with material shortages, led to the introduction of the simplified model 1915 helmet described above, with a detachable spike.
 In September 1915 it was ordered that the new helmets were to be worn without spikes when in the front line.

 Beginning in 1916, the Pickelhaube was slowly replaced by a new German steel helmet (the Stahlhelm) intended to offer greater head protection from shell fragments.
 After the adoption of the Stahlhelm, the Pickelhaube was reduced to limited ceremonial wear by senior officers away from the war zones; plus the Leibgendarmerie S.M. des Kaisers whose role as an Imperial/Royal escort led them to retain peacetime full dress throughout the war.
 With the collapse of the German Empire in 1918, the Pickelhaube ceased to be part of the military uniform, and even the police adopted shakos of a Jäger style.
+However, Paul von Hindenburg, the President of Germany from 1925, continued to wear his Pickelhaube for ceremonial duties until his death in 1934.
 In modified forms the new Stahlhelm helmet would continue to be worn by German troops into World War II.